Creatine: What It Is, What It Does, And Its Side Effects

-But nobody should put anything in their body without weighing the benefits and risks first.
-That goes for everything from beer to marshmallows to the amazing amino acid called creatine.
-It’s not anything scary.
+Nobody should put anything in their body without weighing the benefits and risks first.
+That goes for everything, from beer to marshmallows, to the amazing amino acid called creatine.
+But not to worry – it’s nothing you should be scared of.
+Here’s what creatine is.

 One thing is almost certain: If you take creatine, you’ll gain weight.

-It’ll happen quickly, says Paul Greenhaff, Ph.D., professor of muscle metabolism at the University of Nottingham in England.
-While the initial gain is water (about 2 to 4 pounds in the first week of supplementation), subsequent gains are muscle due to the increase in the workload you can handle.
+It’ll happen quickly, says Dr Paul Greenhaff, professor of muscle metabolism at the University of Nottingham in England.
+While the initial gain is water (about 1-2kg in the first week of supplementation), subsequent gains are muscle due to the increase in the workload you can handle.
 Because creatine is an “osmotically active substance,” it pulls water into your muscle cells, which increases protein synthesis, Kerksick says.

 Any guy mixing his first glass of creatine powder has hesitated.
 Is this the right move?
 His questions include: